Who is this article for?

 - File Metadata Collection (only available if your product plan includes it)

 Endpoint monitoring identifies most file activity anywhere on a user's device, not just within the user's backup file selection.

 See Enable endpoint monitoring for file exfiltration detection for more information.

-Select Forensic Search when enabling endpoint monitoring to start collecting file event data.
-You must select this option if you want to use Forensic File Search to investigate departing employees' file activity.
+Select File Metadata Collection when enabling endpoint monitoring to start collecting file event data.
+You must select this option if you want to use Forensic Search to investigate departing employees' file activity.

 Step 2: Detect file exfiltration

-From Detection > Departing Employees, review the file activity of employees who are leaving your company.
+From User Activity > Departing Employees, review the file activity of employees who are leaving your company.

 - Quickly identify suspicious file movement

 - Review endpoint and cloud services activity